 After scaling and root planing, if deep gingival pockets (the gaps between the gums and the teeth) remain, another step that may be taken is to schedule pocket reduction surgery.
 Dr. Andrei Ionescu, a dentist in Parker CO, explains this process.
 The gum tissue is folded back so that the bacteria hidden behind the flap is removed.
 The sections of the bone damaged by bacteria are also smoothed so that your gums can reattach to your teeth again.

 When periodontal disease advances, it can cause gum recession that makes the roots of your teeth to be exposed.
 Sensitivity and other problems result from this exposure.
 To fix this situation, the team at Green Dental Care may perform gum graft surgery.

-Dr. Kacos, a dentist in Shreveport LA, explains that the gum tissue will be taken from elsewhere, such as from your palate, and placed on the most affected roots of your teeth.
-Your teeth will no longer be sensitive, and decay will be gone.
+Dr. Kacos a dentist in Shreveport LA, explains that the gum tissue will be taken from elsewhere, such as from your palate, and placed on the most affected roots of your teeth.
+Your teeth will no longer be sensitive and root decay will be arrested by this surgical intervention.